 Disaster Mitigation

 Disaster mitigation is one of the steps in disaster risk reduction.
-Modern disaster management approaches increasingly emphasize the paradigm of disaster risk reduction (DRR).
-The United Nations Office for Disaster Risk Reduction (UNDRR) views disaster management as a systematic effort to manage the factors causing risk, with an emphasis on the interaction between hazards, vulnerabilities, and capacities (United Nations Office for Disaster Risk Reduction, 2015) .
+Modern disaster management approaches increasingly emphasise the paradigm of disaster risk reduction (DRR).
+The United Nations Office for Disaster Risk Reduction (UNDRR) views disaster management as a systematic effort to manage the factors causing risk, with an emphasis on the interaction between hazards, vulnerabilities, and capacities.
 Within this framework, disasters are not merely viewed as natural events, but rather as the result of the inability of social and institutional systems to manage existing risks.
-In the context of educational institutions, Shaw & Izumi (2014) emphasized that universities have a dual role in disaster management, namely as entities that must be protected and as agents of disaster risk reduction.
+In the context of educational institutions, Shaw & Izumi (2014) emphasised that universities have a dual role in disaster management, namely as entities that must be protected and as agents of disaster risk reduction.
 Universities are not only responsible for the safety of academics and infrastructure protection, but also play a role in developing knowledge, increasing capacity, and establishing a culture of disaster preparedness within the campus environment and surrounding communities.

-Based on these various perspectives, disaster management in this study is understood as an integrated process that emphasizes disaster risk reduction through managing hazards, vulnerabilities, and the capacity of higher education institutions.
+Based on these various perspectives, disaster management in this study is understood as an integrated process that emphasises disaster risk reduction through managing hazards, vulnerabilities, and the capacity of higher education institutions.
 The use of mapping methods using Geographic Information Systems (GIS) is crucial as a reference for planning disaster risk reduction for potential future disasters.
-This theoretical framework serves as the foundation for analyzing spatial data-based disaster mitigation efforts to support the development of a resilient, safe, and sustainable campus.
+This theoretical framework serves as the foundation for analysing spatial data-based disaster mitigation efforts to support the development of a resilient, safe, and sustainable campus.

 Results & Discussion